Germany sees Iran sanctions in place until January at least

 Tehran must show it is dismantling centrifuges used to enrich uranium, destroy existing enriched material and rebuild a heavy water reactor in the city of Arak, Steinmeier said.

-Iran is counting on an end to sanctions to boost its battered economy, particularly its oil and gas sector that has shriveled under Western sanctions.
+Iran is counting on an end to sanctions to boost its battered economy, particularly its oil and gas sector that has shrivelled under Western sanctions.

 But recently the Obama administration privately reminded other governments and U.S. bankers that sanctions against Iran remain in effect until Iran fully complies with the July nuclear agreement, diplomatic and government sources told Reuters.